akashdhruv/Multiphysics-Simulations/README.md

 ├── environment.sh
 ├── sites
     ├── sedona
-        ├── Makefile.h.FlashX
+        ├── Makefile.h
-        ├── modules.sh
+        ├── environment.sh
 ├── software
+    ├── flashx
+    ├── hdf5
+    ├── hypre
+    ├── ann
+    ├── flashkit
+    ├── amrex
         ├── Jobfile
-    ├── setupFlashX.sh
         ├── setupAMReX.sh
-    ├── setupFlashKit.sh
-    ├── setupHDF5.sh
 ├── simulation
     ├── PoolBoiling
+        ├── Example2D
             ├── Jobfile
             ├── flashOptions.sh
-        ├── example2D
-            ├── Jobfile
-            ├── flashOptions.sh
             ├── flashBuild.sh
             ├── flashRun.sh
-            ├── flash.par
+            ├── flash.toml
     ├── FlowBoiling
 ├── analysis
-    ├── Example
+    ├── Examples
 ```

 The directory tree is divided into three major components $\textemdash$ software, simulation, and analysis $\textemdash$ which rely on a common environment configuration defined in `environment.sh`.

-The ``software/`` component provides all the software packages as submodules along with corresponding bash scripts and a Jobfile to setup and install them.
+The ``software/`` component provides scripts to install software packages with compatible configuration.

 The ``simulation/`` component contains specific simulations as directory objects, with the ability to configure each of them with different flavors.
-As an example, ``simulation/PoolBoiling`` can be configured for 2D and 3D problems by creating sub-directories ``simulation/PoolBoiling/example2D`` and ``simulation/PoolBoiling/example3D`` with their respective options, Jobfiles, and commands.
+As an example, ``simulation/PoolBoiling`` can be configured for 2D and 3D problems by creating sub-directories ``simulation/PoolBoiling/Example2D`` and ``simulation/PoolBoiling/Example3D`` with their respective options, Jobfiles, and commands.

 The ``analysis/`` component is designed to setup data analysis and machine learning workflows and is currently a work in progress.